softwaremill/FoXAI/README.md

 ### Installation errors

-If You encounter errors during dependencies installation You can disable parallel installer, remove current virtual environment and remove `artifacts` and `cache` directories from `poetry` root directory (by default is under `/home/<user>/.cache/pypoetry/`).
-To disable parallel installer run:
+If You encounter errors during dependencies installation You can disable parallel installer, remove the current virtual environment and remove `artifacts` and `cache` directories from the `poetry` root directory (by default is under `/home/<user>/.cache/pypoetry/`).
+To disable the parallel installer run:
 ```bash
 poetry config installer.parallel false
 ```

 ## Pre-commit hooks setup

-In order to improve the development experience, please make sure to install our [pre-commit][https://pre-commit.com/] hooks as the very first step after cloning the repository:
+To improve the development experience, please make sure to install our [pre-commit][https://pre-commit.com/] hooks as the very first step after cloning the repository: